 Seafood soup is such a great way to get omega 3’s into your diet, especially if you’re not confident cooking fish.
 In soup, you don’t have to worry to much about overcooking it.
 This delicious and light soup is chock full of veggies and uses Mahi Mahi or cod or halibut.
 I’ve added some cashew butter for the creamy base and loads of ginger, water chestnuts, and bok choy for a paleo Thai soup that you will love!

 Let’s talk ingredients

-- Let’s talk ingredients before we get into the recipe.
-I just want to clarify things and highlight easy substitution and alterations.
+- Before we get into the recipe, I just want to clarify things and highlight easy substitution and alterations.